-We also talk how he got the name “The Duke”, about rituals and superstitions and how he managed to stay with the same team for 8 seasons, a feat totally unheard of in North America.
+We also talk how Mr Plommer became the “The Duke”, about rituals and superstitions and how he managed to stay with the same team for a total of 8 seasons, an amazing feat that is totally unheard of in North America.

 We also talk of why he eventually chose to leave the club, opting to play a season for the Hull Thunder instead.

 Later in this episode I give a shout out to our latest email Newslettter subscribers – don’t forget that our subscribers receive a Free email Newsletter once a month with all the latest news on upcoming interviews plus, as a bonus, they also get access to extra Podcasts not available elsewhere, such as “The Sheep on the Durham Bus” with Frankie Killen and Rax the Destroyer with Marc Twaite.

 The Tommy Plommer Extended Episode:

 Interviewing Tommy proved to be a hockey reminiscing heaven with the completed interview consisting of almost two hours of great content.

 However, according to the industry standard, a Podcast episode should be under 60 minutes, fortunately this episode meets that target with just 34 seconds to spare – so what do I do with all the extra content – a question I put to my Newsletter Mailing List.